maweki/ssfsm/README.md

 Their transitions (and the transitions leading to them) will be removed as well.

 ### Transitions
-Transitions are executed via calling the machine with the transition.
+Transitions are executed by calling the machine with the transition.
 ```
 A('a') # a-Transition
 A('ab') # a-Transition followed by b-Transition